 - handle game animals

-Symptoms of anthrax exposure depend on the mode of contact.
-Symptoms include:
+The symptoms of anthrax exposure depend on the mode of contact.

 - loss of appetite